 This will hurt way less than deleting data, and also not mess with the structure of the B+-Tree.

-Because each parition is internally a table of its own, each partition will have their own much tinyier tree, and the actual drop operation is a file system delete instead of a tree rebalancing operation.
+Because each partition is internally a table of its own, each partition will have their own much tinyier tree, and the actual drop operation is a file system delete instead of a tree rebalancing operation.

 The problem statement sounds a bit like somebody is trying to build a time series database, but there are valid relation system use-cases that sound similar and are not actually a TSDB use case.

 In case of this being a TSDB use-case, there is cassandra as a NoSQL data store with automatic data expiration, as shown in the manual.

 Prometheus, Influx and Graphite are popular TSDB data stores that work with structures that expire data more efficiently than rebalancing a B+-Tree.

 In our at-work styleguide we discourage the use of code in the database as a general rule.
 That means you are not supposed to use events, triggers, stored functions or stored procedures or even foreign key constraints.

 They are hard to version and make migrations and upgrades very painful.
 They also create magical action at a distance, and they make it close to impossible to judge the cost of a statement by looking at the code.
 In fact, they often are invisible to developers looking at at checkout of the codebase.